Skip to main content

 • items[].issuedProducts[].assets: chain-scoped CAIP assets/contracts

-• items[].derivativeMarkets: perpetual/futures-style markets such as Hyperliquid or Ondo Perps markets for the same canonical underlying
+• items[].derivativeMarkets: perpetual/futures-style markets such as Hyperliquid or Ondo Perps markets for the same canonical asset

-• items[].tokenRepresentations: explicit chain-scoped crypto token representations such as native assets, primary tokens, bridged tokens, wrapped tokens, or issuer representations
+• items[].tokenRepresentations: explicit chain-scoped crypto token representations such as native assets, primary tokens, bridged tokens, wrapped tokens, or issuer representations.
+Each row includes gliderSupported so clients can distinguish indexed routes from routes available in supported Glider flows; this flag is backed by core.asset_token_subject_links.is_glider_supported, not inferred from the presence of an indexed token link.

-• Purpose: load the same grouped issued-asset surface for one canonical underlying id
+• Purpose: load the same grouped asset-universe surface for one canonical asset id

 • Input: